 All pipeline steps in Codefresh are in fact Docker images.

 Choosing programming tools as Docker images

-node:11 image on the Codefresh build machine, launch it, and pass it your source code.
-Then it will run the commands
+node:11 image to the Codefresh build machine, launches it, and passes it to your source code.
+It then runs the commands

 npm install and